qemus/qemu-arm/readme.md

     DISK_SIZE: "128G"
   ```

+> [!TIP]
-  This can also be used to resize the existing disk to a larger capacity without any data loss.
+> This can also be used to resize the existing disk to a larger capacity without any data loss.

-* ### How do I boot a local image?
+### How do I boot a local image?

   You can use a local image file directly, and skip the download altogether, by binding it in your compose file: